 Summer Maintenance (June-August)

 Monthly chain wear check: High summer mileage accelerates chain wear.
 Check monthly with a chain gauge.
-Replace at 0.5% stretch to protect cassette and chainrings.
+Replace at 0.5% stretch to protect your cassette and chainrings from premature wear.

-Tire pressure management: Hot pavement increases tire pressure beyond morning readings.
-Check pressure and consider running 5-10% lower than winter settings to prevent overinflation as temperatures rise.
+Tire pressure management: Hot pavement increases tire pressure beyond your morning readings.
+Check pressure and consider running 5-10% lower than winter settings to prevent overinflation as temperatures climb.

-Brake pad check: Long descents in summer heat stress pads.
+Brake pad check: Long descents in summer heat stress pads hard.
 Inspect monthly, replace if material is approaching minimum thickness.

 Tubeless sealant refresh: Heat accelerates sealant degradation.
 Check sealant level every 6-8 weeks in summer; top off or replace as needed.

 Contact point attention: Bar tape deteriorates with sweat and sun.
-Replace if it’s becoming sticky, compressed, or worn through.
+Replace if it’s getting sticky, compressed, or worn through.
 Saddle rails and clamps should be checked for corrosion from sweat exposure.

 Fall Prep (September-October)

 Transition season is damage assessment time.
-Prepare for off-season and address summer’s accumulated wear.
+Address summer’s accumulated wear and prepare for off-season conditions.

 Comprehensive inspection: Summer miles stress everything.
 Inspect frame for cracks, especially at welds and high-stress areas.
 Check fork steerer and dropout areas.
-Identify any issues before winter storage or rainy-season riding.
+Identify any issues before winter storage or rainy-season riding begins.

 Bearing service: Hubs, bottom bracket, headset, and pedals all accumulate grit through summer.
 Clean, inspect, and re-grease or replace as needed.
 This prevents rust development during wetter fall and winter months.